Carbon-Twelve-C12/supernova/README.md

 The current implementation has a few remaining items to address:

-1. **API Development**: The API surface needs additional endpoints and documentation for full integration with external systems.
-2. **Advanced Network Features**: Some advanced network features are pending comprehensive real-world testing.
-3. **REC & Carbon Offset Marketplace**: The marketplace integration for RECs and carbon offsets needs completion.
+1. **Client Libraries**: Client libraries for various programming languages (JavaScript, Python, Go, Java) are currently planned and will be developed as part of our post-release roadmap.

+2. **Production Deployment**: Additional tools and templates for enterprise-grade deployment are in progress, including long-term stability testing under high-load conditions.

+3. **Mobile Experience**: Mobile wallet applications and optimizations for bandwidth-constrained environments are planned for future releases.

+4. **Integration Testing**: Additional end-to-end tests with major cryptocurrency exchanges and load testing at network scale are ongoing.

+5. **Additional Language Support**: UI translations for non-English languages and internationalization of documentation are planned for future releases.

 ## Project Status

-Supernova is currently at version 0.9.0 (release candidate).
-All core components are fully functional and stable, with only minor enhancements and API expansion remaining before a 1.0 release.
+Supernova is currently at version 0.9.5 (**RELEASE CANDIDATE**).
+All core components are fully functional and stable, with only client libraries, additional tooling, and expanded documentation remaining before a 1.0 release.

+The project roadmap includes:

+1. **Short-term (0-3 months)**: Development of client libraries, comprehensive API documentation, production deployment guides, and enhanced monitoring capabilities.

+2. **Medium-term (3-6 months)**: Mobile wallet applications, enterprise integration frameworks, cross-chain interoperability features, and internationalization.

+3. **Long-term (6+ months)**: Managed service offerings, advanced developer tools, AI-assisted monitoring, and next-generation consensus enhancements.

 ## Recent Updates (April 2025)